zisoft/pass-safari/README.md

 ## Features

-- Access your pass password store from Safari
+- Manage your pass password store from Safari
+- Create / update / delete entries
 - Auto-suggest passwords based on the current URL
 - Support for TOTP/OTP codes
 - Integrated password generator
+- Sync the store with git
 - Secure architecture with minimal permissions
 - Simple file-based communication between extension and app